louisrubet/rpn/GENERATION.md

 - checkout the tag v1.0.1

-- apply the following patch to the source code in order to have autocompletion even from a blank line
+- apply the following patch to the source code

 ```
 --- ../../../linenoise-ng/src/linenoise.cpp	2017-06-10 18:13:31.752976287 +0200